panglesd/slipshow/docs/tutorial.rst

       ``http://localhost:8080``.
 It is very useful when writing your presentation.
 When you only want to generate the html file once, use ``compile`` instead.

+   .. tab:: In VS Code

+      In the command palette (``Cmd + Maj + P``), write ``Compile slipshow``.
+This will create a file in the same directory, with the same name but the ``.html`` extension.

+      To view this file, opening it in a browser is sufficient!
+However, the file won't automatically update to new modifications on your source file.
+For this, open the command palette again and this time, write ``Preview slipshow``.
+This will open a preview of the presentation, which will automatically update to the newest changes!

+      In conclusion: use the preview command when writing your presentation, and use the compile one when your presentation is finished!

    .. tab:: In the slipshow editor